York University Station

 Overview

-The main entrance is located on the west side of Ian MacDonald Boulevard with two covered entry wings rising up to the north and south side of the Common.
+The main entrance is located on the west side of Ian Macdonald Boulevard with two covered entry wings rising up to the north and south side of the Common.
 The entrance also has a lightwell from the Common providing daylight into the concourse and views to the campus.
 A roof structure links the two entrance pavilions and the lightwell.
 Glazing on the east side of the entrance structure provides natural light down to the concourse level.
 The lightwells in the Common provide passenger orientation and opportunities for daylight harvesting according to the Toronto Green Standard.

 The York University Station project incorporates the following environmental initiatives: